flock-community/zod-endpoints/README.md

 ### Client

 ## Open api 3
-Zod router is fully compatible with [open api specification](https://www.openapis.org/).
+Zod endpoints is fully compatible with [open api specification](https://www.openapis.org/).
 The schema can be transformed into open api json.
 For example with Swagger this can be presented as a documentation website.

 ![GitHub Logo](images/pets_swagger.png)